 Prairie Smoke Plant

-Blooming is soon followed by the long plumed seedpods, which look a lot like puffs of smoke—giving the plant its name.
-These seedpods are also covered with hairs, which render it yet another common name of old man's whiskers.
+This interesting-looking plant is naturally found growing in prairies within the United States.
+The plant's low-growing, fern-like, gray-green foliage is semi-evergreen, turning red, orange, or purple in late fall and lasting throughout winter.
+This wildflower is among one of the earliest blooming prairie plants of spring and continues through summer with nodding, rose-pink flowers.
+Blooming is soon followed by the long-plumed seedpods, which look a lot like puffs of smoke—giving the plant its name.
+These seedpods are also covered with hairs, which renders it yet another common name for old man's whiskers.

 How to Plant Prairie Smoke